 The stairs are rickety and feel as though they’re going to crumble beneath me, so when I reach the second floor I let out the breath I’m holding.
 They are a lawsuit waiting to happen if somebody drinks too much tonight.
 I turn around the doorway, stopping short when I see how packed the place really is.
 It’s easy enough to tell the firefighters apart from the guests though.
 They are dressed only in their uniform’s trousers, boots and thick, red suspenders.
 The many women who lull around are all in red.
 I am suddenly extremely grateful that Mason gave me that memo.

-A few people look my way as I begin to make my way through the crowd in search of Max.
+A few people look my way as I begin to make my way through the crowd in search of Mason.
 I feel very overdressed when I take in some of the women’s outfits.
 Many are in red dresses, yes, but theirs are of knee length and cardigan’s hide their arms.
-And then I see Max with his endearing smile, and I feel at ease.
+And then I see Mason with his endearing smile, and I feel at ease.

 “Hey, I see what you meant by being tied up inside,” I nod my head towards Sebastian who is now trying to clear up the mess caused by his friend.